webpack/webpack.js.org/src/content/guides/asset-management.md

    [9] ./src/index.js 503 bytes {0} [built]
 ```

-If all went well, you should now see your icon as a repeating background, as well as an `img` element beside our `Hello webpack` text.
+If all went well, we should now see an icon as a repeating background, as well as an `img` element beside our `Hello webpack` text.
 If you inspect this element, you'll see that the actual filename has changed to something like `5c999da72346a995e7e2718865d019c8.png`.
-This means webpack found our file in the `src` folder and processed it!
+This means webpack found the file in the `src` folder and processed it!

-T> A logical next step from here is minifying and optimizing your images.
-Check out the [image-webpack-loader](https://github.com/tcoopman/image-webpack-loader) and [url-loader](/loaders/url-loader) for more on how you can enhance your image loading process.
+T> A logical next step from here is minifying and optimizing the images.
+Read the [image-webpack-loader](https://github.com/tcoopman/image-webpack-loader) and [url-loader](/loaders/url-loader) for more on how to enhance the image loading process.

 ## Loading Fonts

-So what about other assets like fonts?
-The file and url loaders will take any file you load through them and output it to your build directory.
+What about other assets like fonts?
+The file and URL loaders take any file we load through them and output it to our build directory.
 This means we can use them for any kind of file, including fonts.
 Let's update our `webpack.config.js` to handle font files:

 __webpack.config.js__